 - Seek medical attention.
 If you have sustained serious injuries in a bus accident, this should be done at the scene of the accident.
 Even if your injuries are minor, you should always visit a doctor afterward.

 - Collect as much evidence as possible.
-Take pictures and videos at the scene of the crash if it is safe to do so.
-Record damage to vehicles, road conditions, and your own injuries.
+Take pictures and videos at the crash scene if it is safe to do so—record damage to vehicles, road conditions, and your own injuries.
 Write a first-hand account of the accident while it is still fresh in your mind.

-- Contact the Orange County bus accident lawyers of Bisnar Chase.
+- Contact an Orange County bus accident lawyer at Bisnar Chase.
 Our team can help you build a strong case and maximize your compensation through a personal injury claim.

 Being in a bus accident is traumatic, and the aftermath can be a blur.
-It can be hard to take the right steps immediately after a crash, especially if you have been seriously hurt or are in shock.
+Taking the right steps immediately after a crash can be hard, especially if you have been seriously hurt or are in shock.

 There’s no need to worry if you did not follow the steps above to the letter.
 Contact our team and let us guide you through your legal options.
 You do not have to fight for justice alone.

 Who is Liable for Your Bus Crash Injuries?

 If you have been injured in a bus accident in Orange County, one of the critical questions we need to answer is who was to blame?
 Legal action can be taken against liable parties that caused the accident through negligence.